 The likely consequence of any decision in the long term - The Board of Directors of the Company operate the Company in accordance with the Company's Articles, the Board Charter and the overall Aberdeen business plan, which considers the long term success of the Company, Adviser Business and Aberdeen Group as a whole, and the likely long term consequences of any decisions by the Company are taken into account.
-For example, the Company has determined that it is in the long term interests of the member to combine the back-end administration technology stacks for the Wrap and Elevate platforms operated by the Company and its subsidiary Elevate Portfolio Services Limited respectively.
+For example, the Company has determined that it is in the long term interests of the member to combine the back-end administration technology stacks for the Elevate and Wrap platforms operated by the Company and its immediate parent company Standard Life Savings Limited respectively.

 The interests of the company's employees - The Company has no direct employees.
-Within the Aberdeen group of companies, engagement with employees is considered at group level and employee engagement matters have been disclosed in the Aberdeen Annual Report and Accounts which does not form part of this report.
+Within the Aberdeen Group of companies, engagement with employees is considered at group level and employee engagement matters have been disclosed in the Aberdeen Annual Report and Accounts which does not form part of this report.
 The Directors have determined that there are no company specific matters appropriate to disclose in relation to engagement with employees.